Lazy Luddite Log

 Guardians Of The Galaxy 2: This is more fun and madness in the wider cosmos.
 Also more pathos for various characters such as Rocket and Nebula.
 It also offers many promises of future developments that I only hope will be delivered in coming movies beyond what is described here.

 Doctor Strange: This takes us from the wider cosmos of Guardians to a hint at a multiverse that results in the rules-bending of magic.
 I would have enjoyed a bit more character development for some of the supporting cast - Wong as more than just a comedic character could be worth exploring.
-And of course Thor would still have a mid-credits cameo to connect back to the original magical character of this saga.
+And Thor would still have a mid-credits cameo to connect back to the original magical character of this saga.

 Black Panther: Some movies present new sets of characters but this one goes further in presenting a whole culture.
 Its production of something new that is nonetheless inspired by age-old African cultures is an impressive work of craft and design.
 Its absolutist monarchy is patently flawed but the MCU by now has become chivalrous fantasy.
 The nation of Wakanda (both as a locale and a community) plays a key part in the final two movies of the Infinity Saga but with one noteworthy exception.
 The spy Nakia is central to the Wakanda story yet absent later on.
 I would have rather seen her in the final battle at Avengers headquarters than the brilliant yet barely-armed Shuri.